AI Isn't Science Fiction Anymore – It's Your New Digital Assistant – blog post illustration from AI Did This

 The buzz around AI isn't just tech nerds getting carried away.
 Here's what's got everyone talking:

-• And yes, some people worry about robots taking over (though that's more movie plot than reality).
+• And yes, some people worry about robots taking over (though that's more movie plot than reality right now)

 AI in Your Future (Spoiler: It's Going to Be Pretty Cool)